terencechain/consensus-specs/specs/_features/epbs/beacon-chain.md

                               inclusion_list_request: NewInclusionListRequest) -> bool:
     """
-    Return ``True`` if and only if the transactions in the inclusion list can be succesfully executed starting from the current ``self.execution_state`` and that they consume less or equal than
+    Return ``True`` if and only if the transactions in the inclusion list can be succesfully executed starting from the current ``self.execution_state`` and that their total gas limit is less or equal than
     ```MAX_GAS_PER_INCLUSION_LIST``.
     """
     ...